-Earlier this year, we released an exclusive course called The Beginner’s Deal Finding Guide.
+Earlier this year, we released a course called The Beginner's Deal Finding Guide.

-Jaren Barnes and I spent over a year putting this content together and we poured our heart and soul into it.
+The REtipster team spent over a year putting this content together and we poured our hearts and souls into it.

 You see, when we were beginners, finding deals was BY FAR the biggest obstacle we had to overcome.